ovu-github/sunset-shutdown/README.md

-# sunset-shutdown
+# sunset_shutdown
-Shuts down your pc when the sun sets, time to sleep and stop artificial light!
+Shuts down my pc when the sun goes down, to better align to the body with the circadian rhythm